nschlia/ffmpegfs/README.md

  * If a bitrate is set, try AVBR, then VBR, then CBR.
  * If no bitrate is set, try ICQ, then CQP.

-At the moment this is hardwired in code.
-None of these values can be controlled now by command line.
-This is planned of course, but not implemented in the current version yet.
+At the moment, this is hardwired into the code.
+None of these values can be controlled now by the command line.
+This is planned, of course, but not implemented in the current version yet.

 ### Hardware Decoding

 This version has been tested with VAAPI (Debian) and MMAL (Raspberry).
-It may be possible that other APIs work, but this has not been confirmed, yet.
+It may be possible that other APIs work, but this has not been confirmed yet.

 To enable hardware support, use these parameters respectively (of course, use only one):